VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 #### Solution Approach:

-PlateMate addresses these problems by providing:
+CookToDoor addresses these problems by providing:

 1. **Specialized Platform**: A dedicated platform designed specifically for home-based food providers with lower barriers to entry
 2. **Automated Order Management**: Digital order processing, tracking, and management system